-If someone you love dies in the next few days, of whatever cause, it will still be possible to have a small funeral held at a graveside or a crematorium led by a Church of England minister.
-Only immediate family members can attend (if the crematorium allows) – that is, spouse or partner, parents and children, keeping their distance in the prescribed way.
+It is now possible to have a funeral service in our churches again.
+In accordance with government guidelines, attendee numbers are limited to 30 and there will be no communal singing but the organ may be played or recorded music.
 Please tell your funeral director in the usual way if you would like Rev Bryony Taylor to take your loved one’s funeral.
-The service will be shorter than usual with of course far fewer people in attendance.
+The service will be shorter than usual with of fewer people in attendance.
 Next year you may wish to consider holding a memorial service at which many more can attend and take part.

 What happens at a funeral

 During a funeral there are five things that happen:

 - You give thanks for all that the person meant to you

 - You find hope for tomorrow, drawing strength from the presence of friends and from God